Part 1: Being Straight Doesn't Count as Sexual

 I find moral censorship in children’s media very fascinating because it reflects on our changing social values and what we culturally find appropriate for all ages.
 It also has created a situation strikingly similar to the Hays Code for writers of children’s shows, and I think their response has been similar.
 Controversial topics are discussed subtly, double coding abounds, and writers see how far they can push the censors.

-Jeffrey P. Dennis,in discussing homosexuality in childrens cartoons, writes: “In sophisticated eras, animators can interject, and audiences can decode, overt signs of same-sex desire, and even specifically gay-identified characters.”
+Jeffrey P. Dennis,in discussing this in children's cartoons, writes: “In sophisticated eras, animators can interject, and audiences can decode, overt signs of same-sex desire, and even specifically gay-identified characters.”

 Like how it was during the Hays Code, when, as Russo says (in The Celluloid Closet): While on the lookout for overt reference to stereotypical homosexuality, censors missed the ephemeral emotional commitments… (92)”